jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 The motivation of this choice is, on the one hand, geopolitical, as Catalan, French and Portuguese are languages in contact with Spanish through land and/or maritime borders (Andorra, France, Portugal) and, on the other hand, practical, as those three languages are more or less mastered by members of the development team, something that ensures a direct multilingual treatment.
 Note also that Catalan is also a coofficial language in some Autonomous Communities of Spain.

-The Iberian peninsula as a *multilingual* whole, as well as English as a *lingua franca* and French as a relevant neighboring language, is taken hence as a *scale model* of the multilingual nature of the European Union, and *exploited* as an intuitive advancement from the ultralocal reality to the global context, something that the British sociologist Roland Robertson coined *glocalization* (Kumaravadivelu, 2008:45).
+The Iberian peninsula as a *multilingual* whole, besides English as a *lingua franca* and French as a relevant neighboring language, is taken hence as a *scale model* of the multilingual nature of the European Union, and *exploited* as an intuitive advancement from the ultralocal reality to the global context, something that the British sociologist Roland Robertson coined *glocalization* (Kumaravadivelu, 2008:45).